Musicians who oppose Donald Trump's use of their music: Nico Vega

-Nico Vega criticized a "fight for Trump" video, shared by President Donald Trump on twitter 20 December 2020, for using their song "Beast".
+Nico Vega criticized a "fight for Trump" video, shared by Trump on Twitter December 20, 2020, for using their song "Beast".
 "To be clear, Nico Vega does not support the use of our song "Beast" in Trump's recent video, We have love and empathy for all people of all backgrounds, races and beliefs, and we feel sick how all Americans' fears and vulnerabilities have been exploited over the last four years, We will not participate in a form of propaganda that pits Americans against one another."
-On December 23, 2020 Billboard Magazine reported that Nico Vega dropped a "Cease and Desis" Playlist on Spotify which listed all the songs and bands who had opposed Trump's use of their songs at rallies or in campaign videos.
+On December 23, 2020, Billboard magazine reported that Nico Vega dropped a "cease and desist" playlist on Spotify listing all the bands that had opposed Trump's use of their songs at rallies or in campaign videos, and the titles of all those songs.